nvlled/storemi/README.md

 ## Status

 Seems to be working at the moment.
-A demo can be viewed [here][http://storemi.herokuapp.com].
+A demo can be viewed [here](http://storemi.herokuapp.com).

 ## TODO
 * Server-side html rendering
+* Fix homepage